grantwill74/notes-on-algorithm-design/slides/module_10/module_10.md

 The quiz for this material will take this form:
 - Here is a problem requiring graph modelling
     - How do you encode the state space for the priority queue?
 (25%)
     - How are neighbor states derived?
-I.e., mathematically show me how to construct htem (25%)
+I.e., mathematically show me how to construct them (25%)
 - Here is a heuristic for A\* or I will ask for an heuristic.
     - If I give a heuristic: Is it consistent?
 (10%), Prove it (40%)
     - If I ask: